-Wondering about the Personal Assistant?
+Wondering about the Personal Assistant? ?
 Be adventurous - say yes to everything.

-Both being the most difficult option, as you need to manage 2 streams and carefully balance your resources.
+Choosing both retail and production is the most difficult option, as you need to manage 2 streams and carefully balance your resources.
 The easiest approach is to do retail.
 You can always get the cheapest stuff with the highest demand from the market and sell it in your stores.